-In practice this means that if you play in the medal on Wednesday, this score will become score number 1 and the old score number 20 will drop off.
+In practice this means that if you play in the next medal, your score will become score number 1 and the old score number 20 will drop off.

 The key difference is that you no longer will be subject to a 0.1 increase as before.

-Instead your new average of you best eight scores will be recalculated and becomes your new Handicap Index.
+Instead your new average of your best eight scores will be recalculated to become your new Handicap Index.

 This is where you convert your handicap index into the number of actual shots you’re entitled to when playing over ANY rated golf course in the world.